SeaQL/seaql.github.io/Blog/blog/2025-09-30-sea-orm-rbac.md

 ## Why reinventing the wheel?

-Our first thought is to look into the possibility of integrating an existing open-source RBAC engine, but we developed our own in the end, because we want to integrate it tightly and seamlessly with existing applications.
+Our first thought is to look into the possibility of integrating an existing open-source RBAC engine, but we developed our own in the end, because we want to integrate it tightly with SeaORM.

 1. Rules and permissions live in the same database as your app